 1. Your Skin Will Thank You

-CBD lotions are effective in alleviating skin inflammation, removes puffy eyes and help revitalize the skin.
+CBD lotions are effective in helping revitalize the skin.
 They are rich in antioxidants that help reduce wrinkles and crow’s feet.
-These products also contain hydrated fatty acid, which not only fights dry skin, but acne-causing bacteria as well.
+These products also contain hydrated fatty acid, which fights dry skin.

 CBD lotion and creams takes a while to take effect.
 However, once the effects hit, they last for up to 6 hours.